Murder of Curtis Klassen

-The Altona murder occurred in Altona, Manitoba, Canada, on November 17, 1990.
-Curtis Klassen, aged 15, was murdered by 17-year-old Earl Giesbrecht.
+In Altona, Manitoba, Canada, on November 17, 1990, Curtis Klassen, aged 15, was murdered by 17-year-old Earl Giesbrecht.
 Another teen, Tyler Pelke, aged 14, survived great bodily injuries and alerted authorities.

 Giesbrecht was arrested shortly after, and confessed to the murder.
 Despite being a juvenile offender, he was prosecuted and convicted to life in prison.
 Thirty years later, in 2020, Giesbrecht was granted a conditional release.
 The murder and subsequent release of the perpetrator gained attention from Canadian media.

 Murder

 On the night of November 17, 1990, 14-year-old Tyler Pelke and 15-year-old Curtis Klassen were at Pelke's home, after attending an event for their hockey team.
-While watching The Hunt for Red October, 17-year-old Earl Giesbrecht knocked on their door.
+While watching a movie, 17-year-old Earl Giesbrecht knocked on their door.
 Giesbrecht threatened the boys with a .357 Magnum.
 After tying up, torturing and sexually assaulting them, Giesbrecht stabbed both boys, killing Klassen, and set fire to the house.

 Despite his injuries, including a slit throat and third-degree burns to 25% of his body, Pelke managed to escape and alerted a neighbour.